-This is one of the most well-preserved towns in southeastern Europe, with a huge mix of architecture.
-Depending on when you visit this tiny town (that takes about 5 minutes to walk across), it may be pretty crowded, especially May-September.
-We definitely recommend visiting during the off-season to really experience all it has to offer.
+This is one of the most well-preserved towns in southeastern Europe, and absolutely where we recommend spending most of your time while in Kotor.
+Depending on when you visit this tiny town (that takes about 15 minutes to walk across), it may be pretty crowded, especially May-September.

 "You can pick [the bus] up outside the Kotor walls (just past the market stalls, a little 'park' with trees/seats).
 There is no bus stop as such.
 You'll notice people waiting.
 There is also another stop (with a little bus shelter but no stop as such) outside the Kamelia Shopping Centre (which is about 100 meters beyond the left end of the Kotor walls - with your back to the water).
 The bus leaves Kotor every hour at 15 minutes past the hour.
 The fare is €1 each way and the driver will give change.
 This is the only bus that actually goes through Perast.
 The main stop is in the centre of Perast but they are flexible in picking up/dropping off.
 The return bus departs Perast at (approx) 30 minutes past the hour.
 On Sundays the buses only go every two hours.
 These local buses are generally very reliable."

 On a tiny man-made island off the coast of Perast is this stunning Roman Catholic church with a small museum attached to it.
 The church contains over 70 paintings, and even a tapestry that was woven by a local woman from Perast while she was waiting for 25 years for her husband to return from a long journey.
 What makes it so famous is that she used silver threads, gold threads, and even some of her own hair to create it.